Lotensin: 7 things you should know

 - Lotensin is a brand (trade) name for benazepril.

 - Benazepril inhibits an enzyme called angiotensin-converting enzyme.
 This enzyme is involved in the production of angiotensin II, a powerful vasoconstrictor (narrows arteries), which also stimulates the release of the hormone aldosterone from the adrenal glands (aldosterone increases blood pressure).
 By inhibiting this enzyme, benazepril opens up the arteries (vasodilates) and lowers blood pressure.

 - Lotensin (benazepril) belongs to a group of medicines known as angiotensin-converting enzyme (ACE) inhibitors.

-- Lotensin is used in the treatment of high blood pressure (hypertension), to lower blood pressure.
-This reduces the risk of fatal and nonfatal cardiac events, including strokes and heart attacks.
+- Lotensin is used to lower blood pressure in people with high blood pressure (hypertension).
+Research has shown that reducing high blood pressure reduces the risk of fatal and nonfatal cardiac events, such as strokes and heart attacks.